Coumarin Levels in Cinnamon

 The EFSA’s TDI is your safety guardrail:

-• 0.1 mg of coumarin per kg of body weight per day.
+• 0.045 mg or 0.1 mg of coumarin per lb or kg of body weight per day.

 But here’s where it gets real: